Supplier Verification

 What should you do next?

 This role could be assigned to an individual who has responsibility to periodically review your company’s portal.
-Documents, such as insurances, usually have a specified validity date on them, so adding reminders into calendars to update records can also help to prevent expirations.
+Documents, such as insurances, usually have a specified validity date on them, so adding reminders into calendars to update records can also help prevent expirations.

 (N.B.
 The image below is an example and not a real company.)